In this article, we list the parts of a drum kit and explain what each part does.

-Here are the components of a typical five-piece:
+Here are the drum set parts in a typical five-piece:

 Now we’ll look at each item in turn.

-A decent quality snare is one of the most important instruments in a drum set, as it produces a diverse array of tone and forms the center of the musician’s set up.
+A decent quality snare is one of the most important drum parts, as it produces a diverse array of tone and forms the center of the musician’s set up.

 The snare is a shallow drum, that sits between the legs of the drummer whilst they play.